-Truro artist Jakki Kouffman, a recent transplant from Santa Fe and St. Petersburg, is originally from Brookline.
-She has expressed her love of painting and teaching in several locations around the US, Canada and Italy.
-Before living in the Southwest she called Juneau, Alaska, home for six years.
+Truro artist Jakki Kouffman has painted and/or taught in multiple locations around the US, Canada and Italy.
+Before living in Santa Fe she called Juneau, Alaska, home for six years.
 Prior to that, she lived in New York City after studying with Daniel Greene for four years at the Art Students League of New York.
 She attained her BA, magna cum laude, from Brandeis University, which also awarded her a Sachar International Fellowship for a year of sculpture study in Pietrasanta, Italy.

-In 2018, Kouffman won Best in Show at the Acrylic Painters USA Annual Juried Show in St. Pete Beach, Florida.
+In 2020, Kouffman won First Prize at the All Cape Cod Art Show at the Creative Arts Center in Chatham.
+In 2019, she won Best in Show and First Prize in Pastel at the Cape Cod Art Center in Barnstable.
+In 2018, she won Best in Show at the Acrylic Painters USA Annual Juried Show in St. Pete Beach, Florida.
 In 2017, she was awarded First Place at the On Your Mark Show at the Dunedin (Florida) Fine Art Center.
 Also that year, Kouffman won First Place in Oil/Acrylic at the MasterWorks of New Mexico Exhibition in Albuquerque.
-She has won prizes at annual juried shows at the Hubbard Museum of the American West, the Rio Grande Art Association Encantada Show, the Pastel Society of New Mexico National Show, and the Anchorage Museum.
-She also won three prizes at the Pastel Society of America Show in New York City, where she was elected a Master Pastellist.
-Kouffman is a Signature Member of Plein Air Painters of New Mexico and the Pastel Society of New Mexico.
+She has won prizes at annual juried shows at the Hubbard Museum of the American West, the Rio Grande Art Association Encantada Show, the Pastel Society of New Mexico National Show, and the Anchorage (Alaska) Museum.
+She also won three prizes at the Pastel Society of America National Show in New York City, where she was elected a Master Pastellist.
+Kouffman is a Signature Member of the Cape Cod Art Center in Barnstable, the Pastel Painters Society of Cape Cod, Plein Air Painters of New Mexico, and the Pastel Society of New Mexico.

 Kouffman has shown her work in more than two hundred juried and invitational shows around the country.
 She has presented twelve solo shows, including museum solos at the Las Cruces (New Mexico) Museum of Art, The Wichita Art Museum, the Hutchinson (Kansas) Art Center and the Juneau-Douglas (Alaska) City Museum.